 Kransekage Mummies – a fusion of traditional Danish baking with Halloween!
 Kransekage Mummies are made with ground almonds and taste just like marzipan but baked and these have a delicious coating of dark chocolate underneath!

-Having never celebrated Halloween as a child (as it was just something our American cousins did), when I had my own children I soon made up for lost time.
-Indeed our front window gets turned into a Halloween grotto every year and until recently both of my children went out trick or treating, now it’s just my daughter who loves putting on her spooky make-up, fake blood and black nail varnish.
+Indeed our front window gets turned into a Halloween shrine every year and until recently both of my children went out trick or treating, now it’s just my daughter who loves putting on her spooky make-up, fake blood, and black nail varnish.

-I think the appeal of Halloween to me is that it’s fun, there are no presents to buy or lavish meals to plan like Christmas.
-It’s also a time to have fun and get creative in the kitchen with your kids and with this in mind I came up with the idea of Kransekage Mummies.
 They are simple enough for a child to put together with the help of an adult and are so delicious, like marzipan in cake form – no style over substance here!

-Kransekage are usually served in Denmark and other parts of Scandinavia at big celebrations in the form of concentric rings made into a tower and decorated with miniature crackers and flags.
-Indeed we had 2 of these at our wedding, my husband said they looked like Madonna’s bra!
+Kransekage is usually served in Denmark and other parts of Scandinavia at big celebrations in the form of concentric rings made into a tower and decorated with miniature crackers and flags.

 More Halloween Recipes